 Q: Can the project plan be changed once we have moved beyond the planning phase?

 A: The project plan is a baseline document to help ensure the scope and timing of your project have been considered upfront at the planning stage.
-Throughout the delivery phase, you, as the Asset Owner, may signal changes to the timeline.
+Throughout the delivery phase, you, as the asset owner, may signal changes to the timeline.
 You can discuss these with the System Operator and capture them in meeting minutes.

 Delivery